gattaca-com/based-op/docs/docs/architecture/consensus.md

 The OP node was upgraded to support the new based architecture and process `Frag`s.

 The main changes include:
-- a new capability in the P2P server, to support the [new](/architecture/p2p.md) messages
+- a new capability in the P2P server, to support the [new messages](/architecture/p2p.md)
 - a new `based_` RPC namespace, used by the local gateway to make the initial push of p2p messages
 - an extended `EngineAPI` to enable processing of `Frag` in the execution layer after signature verification

 Importantly, all these changes are incremental and backwards compatible.
-Non-modified nodes will still be able to join and receive new blocks, they just won't be able to process `Frag`s and provide preconfirmations.
+Non-modified nodes will still be able to stay in the network and receive new blocks, they just won't be able to process `Frag`s and provide preconfirmations.

 ![op-node](../../static/img/architecture_consensus.png)

 ## P2P Capability

 The P2P server is extended to include a new capability to broadcast messages to other OP nodes of the network.
-The current implementation simply extends the existing libp2p protocol already used by nodes, while in the future we plan to a new faster leader-aware gossip.
+The current implementation simply extends the existing libp2p protocol already used by nodes, while in the future we plan to move to a new faster leader-aware gossip.

 ## RPC